 Make the pumpkin bread:

-- Whisk eggs, sugar, pumpkin and melted butter together in a measuring jug.
-Pour the wet into the dry ingredients and fold in just until combined, do not overmix!
+- Make the batter: Pour the wet into the dry ingredients and fold in just until combined, do not overmix!

-- Cool in the pans for 10 minutes before removing the breads onto a wire rack to cool completely.
+- Cool: Cool in the pans for 10 minutes before removing the breads onto a wire rack to cool completely.